 NASA is pulling out all the stops to celebrate the 50th Anniversary of Earth Day.
 Their online toolkit has loads of resources to help you celebrate Earth from space with visual learning, Earth Day posters for downloading, videos, educational tools – and that is just scratching the surface.
 Don’t miss their 2020 digital posters and get ready to explore our planet from a whole new perspective.

 Partake in Digital Clean-Up Day

 If you’re not able to go out and clean up your park or city because of the global pandemic, then clean up your digital life.
 Right now, due to the increase in internet and digital usage, the internet is producing about 3.7% of global greenhouse emissions!
-So, take some time to clean up your digital life in a 4 step process tackling your smartphone, laptop, and mailbox and make a plan for the future.
-Register you action, and find out how to do this over at the Digital Cleanup Day.
+So, take some time to clean up your digital life in a 4 step process tackling your smartphone, laptop, and mailbox, and make a plan for the future.
+Register your action, and find out how to do this over at the Digital Cleanup Day.

 Additional Things to do on Earth Day

 These are just a few additional things you can do on Earth Day to help you create better habits for a better future.

 Calculate Your Ecological Footprint

 What if everyone lived the way you do?
 How many planet earths would it take to sustain your lifestyle habits?
 Take some time to learn about your Ecological Footprint and practical ways you can reduce your impact.
 I love the website Global Footprint Network, as it allows you to toggle your options to find out the best things to cut to have the most significant impact.
 Remember though, that you are not alone responsible for the carbon output on Earth and large corporations and businesses need the pressure to reduce their footprint.
 This tool is helpful to live a more meaningful life, but you are not to blame for the climate crisis unless you are an oil company, part of the 1%, or that guy from my hometown, Eagle River that drives a massive truck with the license plate 8 miles per gallon on it.